xlcollaborative/xlc-agreement/agreement.md

 If the amount is ten percent or less of the payment under the sublicense, or the payment processing fees would be 50% or more of the amount, then the distributing contributor may keep the amount for themself.

-Otherwise, the distributing contributor must try to pay themself and other contributors equal shares of the amount, according to their [payment instructions](#payment-instructions).
+Otherwise, the distributing contributor must try to pay themself and other contributors, but not the contributor that is not responding, equal shares of the amount, according to their [payment instructions](#payment-instructions).
 If those payments fail, the distributing contributor does not have to [retry](#retry) them, but can keep the amounts for themself.

 ### Payment Instructions